free of gluten. intolerant of average.

 Until I met Rich, I had never heard of a Chocolate Crinkle Cookie.
-He told me they were his favorite cookies when he was a kid and I could not wait to try them for the first time.
-I converted the Betty Crocker recipe I found to make the cookies both gluten and dairy-free.
-After I took my first bite, I said, “they’re like chocolate sugar cookies!”
-They reminded me of the sugar cookies from my childhood but with chocolate added.
+He told me they were his favorite cookies when he was a kid, and I could not wait to try them for the first time.
+I converted the Betty Crocker recipe I found to make the cookies both gluten- and dairy-free.
+After I took my first bite, I said, “They’re like chocolate sugar cookies!”
+They reminded me of the sugar cookies from my childhood, but with chocolate added.
 He took his bite, gave me a thumbs-up, and said, “Those are Chocolate Crinkles!”
 Mission accomplished!

 Gluten-Free Victoria Wolf

-Gluten-Free, Dairy-Free Dark Chocolate Crinkle Cookies
+Gluten-Free Dark Chocolate Crinkle Cookies

 Victoria